Fliplet/fliplet-cli/docs/Data-integration-service.md

 - For accounts with data in **Canada**: [ca.api.fliplet.com](https://ca.api.fliplet.com) on port *443*

 In order to be able to update the agent via **npm**, [registry.npmjs.org](https://registry.npmjs.org) needs to be whitelisted on port *443* too.
 However, if your internet connection is running behind a corporate firewall it might require specific settings for the proxy ([more details](https://www.beyondjava.net/guiding-npm-firewall)).

+Finally, make sure that **TLS 1.2 or 1.3** is [enabled on the OS settings](https://www.andica.com/faq-enable-tls-in-different-windows-version.html).

 ---